lab-cosmo/pet-mad/README.md

 </div>

 > [!WARNING]
-> Breaking change of the PET-MAD API in version `1.5.0` is introduced.
+> This repository is a successor of the PET-MAD repository, which is now deprecated.
+> The package has been renamed to **UPET** to reflect the broader scope of the models
+> and functionalities provided, going beyond the original PET-MAD model.
+This introduced
+> a breaking change in the package name and API.
-> Please use the version `1.4.3` of PET-MAD if you want to use the old API.
+> Please use the version `1.4.3` of PET-MAD package if you want to use the old API.
-> The older version of the README file is avaiable [here](docs/README_OLD.md).
+> The older version of the README file with documentation is avaiable [here](docs/README_OLD.md).

 # UPET: Universal Models for Advanced Atomistic Simulations